HHSAPCompSci2020/capstone-project-group-9-nsr/CapstoneCOVIDVaccineTrackerProject/doc/README.txt

 Class List:
 [This section lists the Java classes that make up the program and very briefly describes what each represents.
 It’s totally fine to put this section in list format and not to use full sentences.]
-Frame- the frame of the whole website or program(Drawing Surface) Map - the interactive map
+Frame- the frame of the whole website or program(Drawing Surface) CountryMap - the interactive country map
-State - each state with their information (50 objects for this) Data - fetches data from website
+State - each state with their information (50 objects for this) Stats - fetches data from website
-Graphs - organizes the data into graphs
+StatesGraphics - organizes the data into graphs DrawingSurface
-DrawingSurface
 Main - main class to call the drawing surface